MosesSupposes/Purescript-By-Example/text/chapter9.md

 There is more to the canvas than just rendering simple shapes.
 Every canvas maintains a transformation which is used to transform shapes before rendering.
 Shapes can be translated, rotated, scaled, and skewed.

-The `purescript-canvas` library supports these transformations using the following functions:
+The `canvas` library supports these transformations using the following functions:

 ```haskell
 translate :: Context2D